Hazing Policy

 E. Massachusetts Law on Hazing (M.G.L. c.
 269, secs.
 17 to 19)

 Each year, the University will issue a copy of this law to all full-time students and the leadership of every student group, team and organization.
-The Center for Student Engagement and the Department of Athletics and Recreation will require all organizations, teams, and groups to sign an acknowledgment as describe below.
+The Center for Student Engagement and the Department of Athletics and Recreation will require all organizations, teams, and groups to sign an acknowledgment as described below.

 Each such group, team or organization must distribute a copy of this law to each of its members, plebes, pledges or applicants for membership.
 In addition, each such group, team or organization must provide the University an attested acknowledgement stating that it and each of its members, plebes, pledges and applicants received a copy of the law and that such group, team or organization understands and agrees to comply with the provisions of the law.